ow-mods/owml/Readme.md

 ## For players

 Download mods and put them in the Mods folder.
-Make sure each mod has it's own folder in Mods.
+Make sure each mod has its own folder in Mods.

 ## For modders

 See sample mods for examples.

 Make a new project with a class inheriting from ModBehaviour.
-This is a Unity monobehaviour and acts accordingly.
-Unity doc: https://docs.unity3d.com/ScriptReference/MonoBehaviour.html
+This is a Unity monobehaviour, see Unity doc: https://docs.unity3d.com/ScriptReference/MonoBehaviour.html

 Your initial logic goes in Awake or Start (called by Unity).
 You'll have access to the mod helper at that time.
 Example: